TeoNikolov/Speech_driven_gesture_generation_with_autoencoder/README.md

 ```
 git checkout GENEA_2022
 ```
-- Download a dataset from KTH Box using the link you obtained after singing the license agreement
+- Download a dataset from OneDrive using the link you obtained in our email

 ## 2. Pre-process the data
-By default, the model expects the dataset in the `<repository>/dataset/raw` folder, and the processed dataset will be available in the `<repository>/dataset/processed folder`.
+**Important**: By default, the model expects the dataset in the `<repository>/dataset/raw` folder, and the processed dataset will be available in the `<repository>/dataset/processed folder`.
 If your dataset is elsewhere, please provide the correct paths with the `--raw_data_dir` and `--proc_data_dir` command line arguments.
 You can also use '--help' argument to see more details about the scripts.

 ```
 cd data_processing